-- 16.1 The Publisher shall hire and promote and the Guild shall admit to membership without regard to race, color, national origin, ancestry, sex, marital or parental status, sexual preference, age, mental or physical disability, medical condition, religious creed or political belief. - 16.2 There shall be no discrimination against any employee because of membership or activity in the Guild.
+- 16.1 The Publisher shall hire and promote and the Guild shall admit to membership without regard to race, color, national origin, ancestry, sex, marital or parental status, sexual orientation, gender identity, gender expression, citizenship, age, mental or physical disability, medical condition, religious creed, political belief, veteran status, or any other characteristic protected by local, state or federal law. - 16.2 There shall be no discrimination against any employee because of membership or lawful activity in the Guild.